david-maw/DivisiBill/web/divisibill/lineitemsglossary.md

 ### Ellipsis (<u>&#xF01D9;</u>)

-Tap on the ellipsis to open a secondary menu containing commands to send mail or distribute shares of an item.
+Tap on the ellipsis to open a secondary menu containing a selection of commands.

+- Clear Filter: Stops filtering for a particular participant and shows all items.
+- Duplicate: Creates a copy of the selected item and places it before the item (delete and undelete it to move it somewhere else).
-Selecting "Mail" will send mail containing information about the bill overall, not personalized to any specific participant.
+- Send Mail: will send mail containing information about the bill overall, not personalized to any specific participant.

-The selections for sharing let you clear sharing, share evenly, or share proportionally according to what each person spent.
+- Payments: Shows what the payment totals for the bill and the tip to add to round the total to an exact amount.
+- Sharing: Clear sharing on the selected item, share it evenly between item participants, or share proportionally according to what each participant spent on the rest of the bill (which can be handy for splitting discounts).
+The "Change Sharing" command cycles among these choices.
+- Swipe: for long item lists this lets you scroll around in them.

 ## Venue Name

 This is the name of the current venue.
 Tapping the name shows the properties (tax and tip rates, for example) of the current bill, double tapping lets you select a new venue from your list.